Team-Deimos-IIT-Mandi/.github/profile/README.md

 - Open a GitHub issue **before** starting development and get it assigned to yourself.
 - Link the issue to the relevant **Notion task** if applicable.
 - All **PRs must reference the issue number** they are solving using GitHub’s linking syntax (e.g., `Fixes #12`).
+- If any sub-parts or problems arise while working, create **sub-issues** linked to the main issue.

 ### 🔸 Branch Naming Convention